alicevillar/Simple_Linear_Regression_Salary_Prediction/README.md

 Important points:

-* A significant correlation between two variables does not necessarily mean they are causally related
 * For large samples very weak relationships can be detected

-#### Takeaways

 * The linear correlation coefficient measures the strength and direction of the linear relationship between two variables  x  and  y .
 * The sign of the linear correlation coefficient indicates the direction of the linear relationship between  x  and  y .
 * When  r  is near  1  or  −1  the linear relationship is strong; when it is near  0  the linear relationship is weak.